Overlapping substitutions and tilings: The expanding constant is an algebraic integer

 As we described in the introduction, the entries of the substitution matrix are not necessarily integers.
 Therefore the Perron--Frobenius eigenvalue may not be an algebraic integer.
 In this section, we show that under a mild assumption of FLC and repetitivity, $\beta$ is an algebraic integer.

-In general, a tiling $\mathcal{S}$ has finite local complexity (FLC, in short), if for any given positive $R$ there are only finitely many patches $P$ in any ball $B(x,R)$ of radius $R$ up to translation.
-A tiling $\mathcal{S}$ is repetitive if for any patch $P$ of $\mathcal{S}$, a positive $R$ exists that any ball $B(x,R)$ contains $P$.
+In general, a tiling $\mathcal{S}$ has finite local complexity (FLC, in short), if for any given positive $R$, there are only finitely many patches $P$, up to translation, which appear in a ball $B(x,R)$ of radius $R$.
+A tiling $\mathcal{S}$ is repetitive if for any patch $P$ of $\mathcal{S}$, a positive $R$ exists so that any ball $B(x,R)$ contains a translate of $P$.

 \begin{theorem} If $\T$ satisfies FLC and is repetitive, the expansion constant $\beta$ must be an algebraic integer. \end{theorem}